 Study Away Requirements for ICS Majors

 - Up to four study away courses may be used to meet an ICS major’s requirements if they are determined to fulfill Region, Global or Foreign Language criteria.
 See "Process to Receive Credit for ICS" below.

 - Students considering or planning a major in ICS are required to complete the gateway course, ICS 195, before a study away semester.

 - Declared ICS majors must have an approved curricular plan on file with the program before leaving for study away.

 - ICS 195, ICS 489S, and ICS 495S must be taken at Duke and may not be substituted with study-away courses.

-- ICS considers any study-abroad course determined to meet Region or Global criteria to be at intermediate levels (between 200 and 399 in the Duke numbering system that commenced in August 2012).
+- ICS considers any study-abroad course determined to meet Region or Global criteria to be at intermediate levels (between 200 and 399 in the Duke numbering system).

 - ICS does not count independent study courses toward the major.